True Colors (Amphibia): Plot

-The episode begins with a flashback of Marcy at the library reading about the Calamity Box when she gets a text message from Sasha about Anne's birthday.
-She later gets another text message from her parents about something important.
-After talking with them, which seems to lead to an argument between them, Marcy runs out of her house in tears until she arrives at a thrift store with the Calamity Box inside.
-She texts Sasha about the perfect present for Anne.
+The episode begins with a flashback of Marcy studying at the library when she receives a text message from Sasha about Anne's birthday.
+Just as she is about to leave, a mysterious book falls off the librarian's cart next to her.
+She reads the contents and after randomly flipping through pages, learns about the Calamity Box and finds its ability to transport people to other worlds amusing.
+She then receives another text message from her parents demanding that she come home immediately as they have something important to discuss.
+While the conversation is not shown, Marcy has become visibly upset as she runs out of her house in tears.
+When she stops running to catch her breath, she arrives in front of a thrift store and sees the Calamity Box through the window.
+She then receives another text from Sasha asking where she is, and Marcy replies declaring that she has found the perfect birthday gift for Anne.

-Back in the present, Anne, Sasha, Marcy, Sprig, Polly, Hop Pop, Grime, and Frobo arrive at Newtopia on Joe Sparrow to give the Calamity Box to King Andrias.
-On their way to the castle, Polly starts to feel itchy in her butt while Sprig asks Anne if their adventures could last forever.
+Several months later, in the present day, Anne, Sasha, Marcy, Sprig, Polly, Hop Pop, Grime, and Frobo all arrive at Newtopia on Joe Sparrow to give the Calamity Box to King Andrias.
+Sprig is saddened that their adventures are over, but Anne reminds him that as long as they have the music box, they can visit each other whenever they want.
+Meanwhile, Polly starts to feel itchy in her butt.
 Upon their arrival at the castle, Anne prepares to give the Calamity Box to Andrias, but it is taken by Grime and Sasha, who commence their plan for a toad rebellion on Newtopia, even getting Andrias to surrender by threatening to drop the box.
-Anne voices her anger at Sasha for betraying them and declares she is done being friends with her.
-In anger, Sasha tries to use the box to send Anne and Marcy home, but it doesn't work, so she has them all imprisoned until she finds out how to use it.
+Enraged, Anne confronts Sasha about how she betrayed them twice and declares she is done being friends with her.
+Sasha promptly tries to use the box to send Anne and Marcy home, but it doesn't work, so she has them all imprisoned until she can figure out how to use it.
 Anne, Marcy, Sprig, Polly, Hop Pop, Frobo, and Lady Olivia are then rescued by General Yunan and take shelter in an old restaurant.
-Anne then rallies everyone to fight back against the toad rebellion and comes up with a plan; Marcy, Hop Pop, and Lady Olivia will save King Andrias while Polly, Frobo, and General Yunan fight the toad soldiers; Then Anne and Sprig will close the gates before the whole toad army arrives.
+Anne then rallies everyone to fight back against the toad rebellion and comes up with a plan; Marcy, Hop Pop, and Lady Olivia will save King Andrias while Polly, Frobo, and General Yunan fight the toad soldiers.
+Meanwhile, Anne and Sprig will close the gates before the whole toad army arrives.